MichaelJbyte/Linux-Practice-01/README.md

 ### Outcome:

-This lab assisted in a more familiar foundation for working within Linux without reliance on a graphical interface.
+This lab assisted in a stronger foundation for working within Linux without reliance on a graphical interface.
 It reinforced safe file handling practices, understanding core Linux commands, and improved confidence navigating and managing systems through the command line.

 ---